-LoRa Server is an open-source LoRaWAN network-server.
-It is responsible for handling (and de-duplication) of uplink data received by the gateway(s) and the scheduling of downlink data transmissions.
+LoRa Server is an open-source LoRaWAN network-server, part of the LoRa Server project.
+The responsibility of the network-server component is the de-duplication and handling of received uplink frames received by the gateway(s), handling of the LoRaWAN mac-layer and scheduling of downlink data transmissions.

 The table below gives an overview of the features that LoRa Server offers.
 See the Features in the left menu for a more detailed overview of each feature.

 |Message types||(Un)confirmed uplink and downlink, Proprietary uplink and downlink|